the old fortress in Baiona provides stellar views of the Vigo Estuary

 There are tons of great restaurants in the medieval quarter of Baiona.
 As the town is a port and seaside city found on an estuary, there are tons of great seafood restaurants.

 I had a fabulous menu del dia at Recuncho Mariñeiro.
-Even in winter, I enjoyed the sun from an outdoor table with super friendly service.
-However, there are numerous restaurants found along Rúa Ventura Misa that all offer outdoor seating.
+Even in winter, I enjoyed the sun from an outdoor table with super-friendly service.
+However, there are numerous restaurants found along Rúa Ventura Misa that all offer outdoor seating and showcase local seafood.

 Where to Sleep in Baiona